 Astronomers have detected massive clusters of galaxies dating from as early as only about three billion years after the big bang.
-The stars in these clusters presumably had to form at an even earlier period and those progenitor systems, dubbed ‘protoclusters,’ are now the subject of intense searches.
+The stars in these clusters presumably had formed at an even earlier period and those progenitor systems, dubbed ‘protoclusters,’ are now the subject of intense searches.
 They have been identified in simulations of cosmological evolution, so they are expected to be present.
 Active star formation underway in them should be bright enough to allow their detection, but so far the evidence for any has been slight.

 In the new issue of Nature, CfA astronomers Matt Ashby, Chris Hayward, and Tony Stark join with thirty-five of their colleagues to report discovering a massive protocluster dating back to an epoch less than two billion years after the Simulations of the formation of a group of galaxies in an expanding universe, featuring no cosmological constant (left) and a very large cosmological constant (right). .
 The team has been using the South Pole Telescope to identify distant galaxy clusters at millimeter wavelengths.
 In that survey, which covers almost 6% of the sky, the brightest object discovered was one called SPT2349-56.
 The astronomers performed follow-up studies on this object using several other facilities including the ALMA array of telescopes and the APEX telescope.
 The source turned out to be a clump with multiple sources (in fact the team found evidence for fourteen components in the cluster), and spectral information showed the objects to be located in the epoch about 1.4 billion years after the big bang.